Kilgore College

 Grant in 2019

-ESal is an oil field engineering company based in Fort Worth, Texas, founded in 2014.
-The company specializes in enhancing oil recovery from existing wells by improving reservoir wettability and increasing production from both oil and well water.
-ESal provides a range of services, including water compatibility assessments, evaluation of candidate fields, analysis of reservoir chemistry, and the design of optimal injection fluid chemistry.
-Additionally, the company analyzes waterflood performance, enabling operators in the water energy sector to enhance oil production while minimizing costs and reducing environmental impact.
+ESal is an oil field engineering company founded in 2014 and headquartered in Fort Worth, Texas.
+The company specializes in enhancing oil recovery from existing wells by improving reservoir wettability and increasing production efficiency.
+ESal provides a range of services, including water compatibility assessments, candidate field analysis, evaluation of reservoir chemistry, design of optimal injection fluid chemistry, and performance analysis of waterflood operations.
+Through these services, ESal aims to help water energy operators significantly boost oil production while minimizing costs and reducing environmental impact.

 Allotrope Medical